 It really depends on your circumstances.
 An average single person with no dependants probably would only need to cover funeral costs.
-The main earner in a family with children definitely does!
-It’s not a nice subject but imagine how your loved ones would cope financially if you weren’t around.
+The main earners in a family with children definitely does ! need Life Insurance It’s not a nice subject but imagine how your loved ones would cope financially if you weren’t around.

 How much cover do I need?

 Our most common question by far.
 The answer is that it depends entirely on your circumstances.
 A couple purchasing their first property together on a tight budget might want a policy just to pay off the mortgage if one of them were to die.
 Another couple with a larger mortgage and perhaps two children may want to provide cover to pay off the mortgage, cover the costs involved in raising children and provide for their surviving spouse/partner.

 I’m A Homemaker.
 Can I still get life insurance?

 Yes absolutely.
 You can take out life insurance without any restrictions even if you’re not working outside of the home.
 If you were applying for a particularly large amount of cover an insurer might ask the reason behind the level of cover.
 This applies whether you’re working or not.

 Why are your premiums lower than other comparison websites?

-Life insurance policies can pay commissions to the broker/comparison site.
+Life insurance companies pay commissions to the broker/comparison site.
 We reduce our commission and pass the savings onto you.

 Can’t I get a cheaper premium by applying directly with the provider?